Hywan/code-tour-rs/README.md

 }
 ```

-When you run the example with `cargo run --example foo`, you'll see
+When one runs the example with `cargo run --example foo`, nothing is
-nothing!
+printed!
 It means the author of the example must add `println!` or
 `dbg!` instructions everytime.
-And we are going to miss the comments
+Moreover the users are going to miss
-too.
+the comments, that's really unfortunate.

-Enter `code_tour`.
+**Enter `code_tour`**.

 Let's rewrite the example as such: